luciditytech/ministro-tool/README.md

 JavaScript tool created for helping in process of testing solidity smart contracts.

-## What MinistroTool is for?
+## What MinistroTool is?

-Short answer is: it is a toll that helps you create ministro contract.
+Short answer: it is a tool that helps you create ministro contract.
 Now let's explain what ministro contract is.

 When you testing solidity contracts, you have a lot of repeated code like: